Skip to main content

 Purpose

-The Administration for Children and Families is seeking a single agency to establish a National Child Welfare Capacity Building Center for Tribes (CBCT).
-CBCT will serve as the technical assistance focal point for coordinated and culturally competent capacity building technical assistance (TA) to American Indian and Alaska Native Nations.
+The Administration for Children and Families is seeking a single agency to establish a National Tribal Child Welfare Center for Innovation and Advancement that will serve as the technical assistance (TA) focal point for coordinated and culturally competent capacity building technical assistance American Indian and Alaska Native Nations.
+The TA provided will enhance organizational and system performance and improve outcomes for tribal children, youth, and families by honoring Indigenous Ways of Knowing (IWOK) and working collaboratively to ensure the preservation of tribal cultures.

 Eligibility

-Eligible applicants are public and private organizations knowledgeable and experienced in the field of Indian tribal affairs and child welfare.
+Eligible applicants are public or nonprofit institutions of higher education and public or nonprofit agencies and organizations knowledgeable and experienced in the field of tribal affairs and child welfare.

 Geographic coverage